dayojiboye/doctors_appointment/README.md

 # Doctors Appointment

-An app for patients to schedule appointments and chat with doctors and medical professionals.
+A healthcare app concept for patients to schedule appointments and chat with doctors and other medical professionals.

 ## Screenshots